tapasthakkar/microgateway-core/README.md

 });
 ```
 ## More info
-for more info on usage we use the microgateway-core to power our microgateway product. we use a command line utility here.  [https://github.com/apigee/microgateway-cli](https://github.com/apigee/microgateway-cli)
+For more info on usage we use the microgateway-core to power our microgateway product.
+We use a command line utility here.  [https://github.com/apigee/microgateway-cli](https://github.com/apigee/microgateway-cli)